Ratra House

-Ratra House (Teach Ráth an tSratha), sometimes called Little Ratra, is one of the minor state residences located in Dublin's Phoenix Park.
-Until 2006 it was used as the Civil Defence School.
+Ratra House (Teach Ráth an tSratha), sometimes called Little Ratra, is one of the minor state residences located in the Phoenix Park in Dublin, Ireland.

+History

 The building, which dates from the early 19th century, was originally known as the Little Lodge.

+Residence of the Private Secretary to the Lord Lieutenant

 From 1876, it became the official residence of the Private Secretary to the Lord Lieutenant of Ireland, who lived out of season in the next door Viceregal Lodge.
 Its first resident in this capacity was Lord Randolph Churchill, who was appointed as Private Secretary by the then Lord Lieutenant, his father John Spencer-Churchill, 7th Duke of Marlborough.
 Churchill lived there with his wife Lady Randolph Churchill and his young son Winston Churchill.
 Winston Churchill in his writings described his four years, from the ages of two to six, spent in the Little Lodge as among the happiest of his life.
 It was claimed that he developed his interest in the military from watching military parades at the Lodge.

+Offices of the Governor General of the Irish Free State

 Following Irish independence in 1922 the house was used for some years by staff of the Governor-General of the Irish Free State before becoming the official residence of Adjutant General of the Irish Army, Major General Brennan between 1926 and 1940.

-It was the last Irish state residence to be connected to the ESB grid, eventually becoming connected in 1937.